Kippot-Shopp/Kippot-Shopp.github.io/index.md

 <img width="512" height="384" alt="97ec0dd21294da9a329d4b1a04a6a79cb1d17edb-1" src="https://github.com/user-attachments/assets/91ec2bb4-c443-4e16-8b60-5a9467b2fea0" />

   <hr>
 <h2>For all these reasons and more, why not buy a kippah or two?
-Or even the perfect challah cover?
+Or maybe even the perfect challah cover?
 We only make the best!</h2>

 <hr>
 <div class="powr-ecommerce" id="8d0d5c85_1775517004"></div><script src="https://www.powr.io/powr.js?platform=html"></script>